-There is a lot of chit-chat about programming nowadays, about this magnificent job that makes you cool and grants you some amazing magical powers that transform you from a pussycat into a real lion.
-The legend says that in order to be a real programmer you have to follow a long list of golden rules (known also as style guides).
-A list so controversial that in the end you will write code in assembler only to escape the cruel reality.
+There is a lot of chit-chat about programming nowadays, about this magnificent job that makes you cool and grants you some amazingly magical powers that transform you from a pussycat into a real lion.
+The legend says that to be a real programmer you have to follow a long list of golden rules (known also as style guides).
+Such a controversial list, that in the end, you will write code in assembler only to escape the cruel reality.
 I wasn’t able to find that list, all I've heard about it is that as a programmer you get extra cool points for the beard.
-But fear no more, as Murphy's law is saying: If at first you don't succeed, read the manual.
+But fear no more, as Murphy's law is saying: If at first, you don't succeed, read the manual.

 In order to achieve greatness you have to put yourself through hard work!

-Anyway on another note, BRACE YOURSELF, THE INTERNSHIP IS COMING.
+Anyway, on another note, BRACE YOURSELF, THE INTERNSHIP IS COMING.
 I was thinking long and hard about this, well not that hard, but long enough to write this little article.
 You are a student and you would love to be a web developer!
-Namely love not like, if you would like to be a developer then just drop it, it’s not for you, you have to LOVE this thing.
-So if you would love to be specifically a Front-End Developer, then my friend by the powers invested in me by Google Search and Stack Overflow, I will try to give you a small, but hopefully useful list of links that you can checkout and prepare yourself with the basics of front-end development.
+Namely love not to like!
+If you would like to be a developer then just drop it, it’s not for you, you have to LOVE this thing.
+So if you would love to be a Front-End Developer specifically, then my friend, by the powers invested in me by Google Search and Stack Overflow, I will try to give you a small, but hopefully useful list of links that you can checkout and prepare yourself with the basics of front-end development.

 You should really love not like, if you would like to be a developer then just drop it, it’s not for you!